siacentral/scprime-docker/README.md

 ### Using Specific Modules

-By specifying the environment variable `SCPRIME_MODULES` you can pass in different combinations of Sia modules to run.
+By specifying the environment variable `SCPRIME_MODULES` you can pass in different combinations of SCPrime modules to run.
 For example: `-e SCPRIME_MODULES="gct"` tells SCPrime to only run the gateway, consensus, and transactionpool modules.

 #### Consensus Only